ksrinivs64/codeStyle/README.md

 2. import Java code into a separate workspace

-3. run ExtractProjectRunner on the separate workspace
+3. run ExtractProjectRunner on the separate workspace.
+Run either ExtractApplication or RenameApplication.
+Eclipse should prompt for a choice of these.

 ## Data Preprocessing For Finetuning